doda25-team16/operation/ACTIVITY.md

 - Uddhav: https://github.com/doda25-team16/operation/pull/64 - I worked on parts of A2 and A3 to make the 'Kubernetes Usage' part of A3 fall in accordance with the 'Excellent' rubric.
 In particular I made sure all VMs mount /mnt/shared into the VM.
 - Job: https://github.com/doda25-team16/operation/pull/65 and https://github.com/doda25-team16/operation/pull/66.
 Worked on making the documentation and creating an extension proposal.
 - Johnny: https://github.com/doda25-team16/operation/pull/67 Continued off of Caio and Ignas's work on Traffic Management + Istio.
 None of their work was included in the Helm Chart so I did the migration over + added configurable values for stable & canary splits + made ingress gateway selector customizable and able to accept multiple ingress gateway pods.

+### Week Q2.6 (Dec 15+)

+- Johnny: https://github.com/doda25-team16/operation/pull/69 Small changes this week, spent a lot of time on debugging why our Helm Installation wasn't working after our latest push to main.
+Some hard-coded paths were pushed onto main (related to storage).
+Also made some small tweaks to provisioning and deployments.